wrenlowe/FinalProject/README.md

 • There should be a listener registered on at least one of these 2 new GUI components (and there should be code to do something meaningful).

-    • one on the calendar view, probably to add a new event?
+    • one on the calendar view? setOnDateChangeListener(OnDateChangeListenerlistener)
     • some handler on progress bar?

 • Includes advertising (fake ad pulled from Google services).